a) I have a Bachelor's Degree in non IT/Comp Science/ Computing. Will 2 years of relevant working experience suffice?

 e) Can I apply for more than one specialisation for MComp via the online Graduate Admission System?

 Ans: Yes, you can.
 However, the system only allows you to select one specialisation, that is, your first preference.
-If you want to apply for your second and/or third specialisation preference(s), you will need to indicate your additional preference(s) in the completed hardcopy form that you have printed from the online system.
-Please indicate them next to your first preference.
-The application fee is still S$50.00 for such case.
+If you want to apply for your second and/or third specialisation preference(s), you will need to clearly indicate your additional preference(s) in your “Personal Statement”.
+The application fee is still S$100.00 for such case.

 f) When do I need to submit my supporting documents?